lortordermur/sfcalcsheet/README.md

 **I would like to see the hidden interim calculations.**

 This can be easily done by editing a format template.
 Bring up the template sidebar using the F11 key and right-click on the "InterimResult" template.
 Choose to edit, and on the text effects tab set the text color to anything other than black.

+**Some cells containing large results are too narrow for their content.
+What can I do?**

+Unlock the current sheet using `Tools->Protect Sheet` and then use the handles on the column bar to adjust the width.